cnoe-io/reference-implementation-google/docs/TASKFILE.md

 The installation follows this flow:

 1. **Local Kind Cluster** - Bootstrap environment with ArgoCD and Crossplane
-2. **Azure Resource Creation** - Crossplane creates Key Vault and Workload Identity
+2. **GCP Resource Management** - Crossplane manages Secret Manager and Workload Identity
-3. **AKS Deployment** - ArgoCD deploys CNOE components to target AKS cluster
+3. **GKE Deployment** - ArgoCD deploys CNOE components to target GKE cluster
 4. **Cleanup** - Kind cluster can be removed after installation completes

 This approach provides better isolation and observability during the installation process.